How to start a clothing line: 4 simple steps

 A quicker and more cost effective way to sell directly online is by using community marketplaces or third party sellers.
 Consider using sites such as eBay, Notonthehighstreet, Etsy, Amazon, and Red Bubble, which will allow you set up your own profile and sell directly to consumers – although it’s important to remember the competition within these sites (in some cases even to gain approval) can be fierce!

-For a more detailed guide on how to start a clothing line click here.
+For more detail, read our comprehensive guide on how to start a clothing brand.